paigeyeung/battlecode22/notes.md

         - Build minder / solder in 30% / 70%
     - w9
         - Toggle last bit in shared array to show alive and check for death of other Archons
+    - w10
+        - Start game by building 1 miner
     - future
+        - Broadcast action cooldown at end of turn
         - Determine number of miners each Archon produces based on amount of lead in vision
             - Can deduce number of miners mining lead this turn by tracking all expenses and calculating change in lead per turn
 - Miner